Honeysuckle Recreation Environment Project (HREP)

 in 2016 and we were successful in our application.
-This grant means that in Stage 3 for 2017 at least, HREP could continue with our program of revegetation of the Honeysuckle Creek environment and the grassy woodlands within the Violet Town Recreation Reserve.
+This grant meant that in Stage 3 for 2017 at least, HREP could continue with the program of revegetation of the Honeysuckle Creek environment and the grassy woodlands within the Violet Town Recreation Reserve.
 The target threatened species needing protection and habitat restoration are the Squirrel Glider and the Grey Crowned Continue with the fauna surveys but now add identical surveys of an adjacent area of the creek not revegetated.
-This will enable us to compare the impact of our revegetation program with an area of the
+This enables us to compare the impact of our revegetation program with an area of the